PeterSuh-Q3/Gigabyte-Z590i-Aorus-Ultra-OC8.4-Monterey/README.md

 # For Intel Wi-Fi 6 AX200 working

-To make Intel Wifi and BT always work, download the latest version of Helli Port from the link below, and set it to start automatically when you log in to Users & Groups.
+To make Intel Wifi and BT always work, download the latest version of HeliPort.app from the link below, and set it to start automatically when you log in to Users & Groups.

 https://github.com/OpenIntelWireless/HeliPort#download